What is a Collaborative?

 How We Do It

 Collaboratives grow and are sustained through our Integrated Fund.
 (Minnesota Statutes Sections 245.491 to 245.495).
 The Integrated Fund is a pool of public and private local, state, and federal resources as well as in-kind donations and services which are consolidated at the local level and used to develop and implement cross-system and integrated services or supports that meet locally agreed-upon goals for youth with mental health disorders and their families.
 Each funding source may have its own requirements and restrictions that must be met.
-One example of this is Local Collaborative Time Study (LCTS) funds.
+One example of this is the Local Collaborative Time Study (see more below.)

 An integrated fund allows local service decision makers to